·

 OnTracx sensor attached to the shin, to accurately measure impact forces when running.

-2. Analyze the total (cumulative) running load of your entire run.
+2. Analyze the total (cumulative) running load of your entire run to plan your week to stay within your safe load progression zone.

-3. Discover load trends over multiple weeks, necessary to avoid overloading.
+3. Discover load trends over multiple weeks, necessary to avoid overloading & running-related injuries.

 6 tips on how to manage load to avoid injuries when running